Exupery/DontCast/README.md

 # DontCast
 ### World of Warcraft caster PvP addon
 Warns a caster when their current target has buffs or debuffs that would greatly reduce or eliminate the affect of casting any spells.
+Buffs and debuffs can be added and removed with the appropriate slash commands.

-## Buffs/Debuffs
+## Default Buffs/Debuffs
 * Anti-Magic Shell
 * Cloak of Shadows
 * Cyclone